-information is also shown, which breaks down the results by the MS-DRGs (Medicare Severity - Diagnosis-Related Group) associated with each condition.
-The most recent payment data available to PHC4 was for years 2011 through 2012.
+Medicare and Medicaid Payments.
+This section of the report displays the average payments made by Medicare fee-for service, Medicaid fee-for-service, and Medicaid managed care for the 17 medical conditions/surgical procedures included in this report.
+This information is also broken down by the MS-DRGs (Medicare Severity - Diagnosis-Related Group) associated with each condition.
+The most recent payment data available to PHC4 is for 2013.